abpio/abp-commercial-docs/en/abp-suite/customizing-the-generated-code.md

 #### Adding New Custom Hook Points & Changing Their Places

 ABP Suite defines hook points where you might want to make a customization.
 However, it also allows you to decide where hook points should be located in a certain file and change their places.
-If you want to change the place of the hook points, you can customize the related template and change places of the placeholders or add new placeholders.
+If you want to change the place of the hook points, you can customize the related template and change the places of the placeholders or add new placeholders.

 ![](../images/custom-code-mvc-templates.png)